I know what you’re thinking. “I’m a runner. Why do I need to know about swimming watches?”

 This depends on the tracker you choose!
 If it’s waterproof or water-resistant, then yes.
 Check the packaging or user manual to find out the waterproof rating before buying.

 What are the Benefits of Using a Swimming Watch?

 A swimming watch is definitely not a necessity if you’re swimming to improve your fitness or supplement running training.

-But if you’re serious about swimming (like you are about running), then a swimming watch could help :
+But if you’re serious about swimming (like you are about running), then a swimming watch will help you:

 - Track your stats.